Autism Insurance Resource Center

 - Involve trainees when possible, to build capacity among clinicians that provide family-centered mental health care.

 AIRC helps people with autism throughout the lifespan.
 TA needs vary depending on a person’s age.
 Included are vignettes from clients illustrating the TA provided and its impact:

-School Age: “My son entered a substantially separate classroom, limited to 90 minutes of speech weekly, and 60 minutes of OT weekly.
+School Age: “My son entered a substantially separate classroom, limited to 90 minutes of speech weekly, and 60 minutes of occupational therapy weekly.
 He needed outside supports, exclusively available through health insurance.
 Accessing services has transformed our lives.
-In each of his targeted goals for both ABA and speech therapy, he has not only achieved his goals, but mastered them.”
+In each of his targeted goals for both applied behavior analysis and speech therapy, he has not only achieved his goals, but mastered them.”